Hope learns a new skill and Adrien disappears.

 "You cannot raise the dead."

-She closed the book and looked around.
+She closed the book slowly and looked around.
 Then she looked down at the talisman in her hand and placed it around her neck.

 She looked around the hut to see that no one is there watching the place.
 She finds a shovel and buries the old man out of respect, and then she quickly goes back to the rendezvous point.
-She waits impatiently for about an hour, but he's nowhere to be found.
+She waited impatiently for about an hour, but he's nowhere to be found.
 She gets worried that he may have gone looking for her; so she decided to wait for at least an hour then return to the cave if he doesn't show up.

 "It's all the training sir; even now it's taxing my muscles.
 And sometimes the right material just isn't there."